cockroachdb/docs/src/current/v23.1/migration-overview.md

 - *Reduced functionality* takes some, but not all, application functionality offline.
 For example, you can disable writes but not reads while you migrate the application data, and queue data to be written after completing the migration.

-For an overview of lift-and-shift migrations to CockroachDB, see [Lift and Shift](#lift-and-shift). {% comment %}For details, see [Migration Strategy: Lift and Shift](migration-strategy-lift-and-shift).{% endcomment %}
+For an overview of lift-and-shift migrations to CockroachDB, see [Lift and Shift](#lift-and-shift). {% comment %}For considerations and details about the pros and cons of this approach, see [Migration Strategy: Lift and Shift](migration-strategy-lift-and-shift).{% endcomment %}

 #### Minimal downtime